 FL might be pretty, but rest assured that that UI has an effect on a computer’s performance.
 Ableton’s single screen nature and flat colors don’t require as much attention from a CPU.
 Also, Ableton has a great feature that lets you “freeze” any track that you’re not working on.

 Although there isn’t much of a difference, Ableton has to be the winner here.

 The ability to freeze tracks along with it’s simple UI is sure to make life easier for your computer’s CPU.
 In any regard, make sure to get a computer that can handle either of these DAWs before anything else.

 No matter what your final decision ends up being, learning a DAW is no small task.
 Even if you’re a veteran and you’re wanting to switch DAWs, it’s nice to know that there’s good customer support, plenty of resources for learning, and a good community behind the DAW you choose.

 FL Studio has been around since the late 90’s, so there’s certainly a lot of tutorials online for how to use it.
 Also, it has a deep, long-standing history of users that’s made a community that’s passionate and helpful.

-That being, I mentioned GratuiTous earlier.
-I strongly suggest checking them out if you decide to use FL Studio.
+That being said, I mentioned GratuiTous earlier.
+I strongly suggest checking him out if you decide to use FL Studio.

 Even though Ableton hasn’t been around as long as FL it’s gained a reputation for having great support and a community full of knowledgeable users.
 On top of that, Ableton’s website is full of great tutorials for beginners.
 Every video is professionally done and easy to follow.